Square Payroll Review: Is It the Right Payroll Software for Your Business?

 Square Payroll provides automated tax calculations, payments, and filings for federal, state, and local taxes.
 At the end of the year, it generates and files W-2 and 1099 MISC forms.
 Your employees can also download the tax forms and view their pay stubs via the Square Team app (for iOS and Android devices).

 With the Square Payroll app, you can process and review payroll with just a few clicks.
+(Source: Square Payroll)

 While Square Payroll may have limited HR features, the solutions it offers are sufficient enough to help you handle essential employee management processes with ease.
 Its new hire reporting, benefits plan options, and online employee accounts with self-onboarding tools are just some of the functionalities that contributed to this provider’s 4.25 out of 5 rating for HR features.

-Square would have received a higher rating in this criterion if it has its own team of HR professionals who can provide expert advice in handling compliance issues.
+Square would have received a higher rating in this criterion if it had its own team of HR professionals who can provide expert advice in handling compliance issues.
 As of this writing, its HR advisory services are available via its partner, Bambee.
 It also doesn’t offer advanced HR solutions for managing recruitment, learning programs, performance reviews, and compensation plans.

-Square’s partnership with SimplyInsured, Guideline401(k), and AP Intego enable you to access and offer benefits options to your employees, such as health insurance, retirement plans, and pay-as-you-go workers’ compensation.
 Employees can even enroll in benefits online—saving you from having to manage the entire enrollment process by yourself.
 You also don’t have to manually track benefits deductions since Square Payroll automatically syncs all deduction and contribution data every pay run.
 Note, however, that if you choose not to use Square’s insurance partners, you have to manage premium payments yourself.

 With Square Payroll, you can create a custom benefits package that you can offer to employees.
 (Source: Square Payroll)

 With Square, you can capture employee work hours through its “Timecard” feature, which allows workers to clock in/out via the Square POS and Square Team apps.
-Both solutions sync directly with Square Payroll so you don’t have to manually import employee time cards.
+Both solutions sync directly with Square Payroll, so you don’t have to manually import employee time cards.

 The system also automatically creates online timecards based on your employees’ actual clock-ins/outs.
 Aside from viewing, editing, and deleting timecards, you can create new ones for your team members.